-Shokurov conjectured that the same is true even if $\dim Z>0$.
-If we replace klt with lc, then the conjecture was proved in Birkar [\ref{B-Fano}].
-For the definition of complements see \ref{ss-compl}.
-Boundedness of complements is about the asymptotic understanding of the relative linear systems $|-nK_X|_{/Z}$.
+Shokurov conjectured that the same is true even if $\dim Z>1$.
+If we replace klt with lc, then the conjecture was proved in [\ref{B-Fano}].
+For the definition of complements, see \ref{ss-compl}.
+Boundedness of complements is about understanding the asymptotic behaviour of the relative linear systems $|-mK_X|_{/Z}$ for $m\ge 0$.

+Using Theorem \ref{t-mc-sh-conj}, Chen [\ref{BChen-complements}] has recently shown that Shokurov conjecture on boundedness of klt complements can be reduced to the case when $X\to Z$ is birational.
+As a consequence he proves the conjecture when $\dim Z=2$.

 {\textbf{\sffamily{Fibres of del Pezzo fibrations.}}} Another application of Theorem \ref{t-mc-sh-conj} is to special fibres of del Pezzo fibrations.
 This answers [\ref{BCDP}, Question 4.6] in the case of gonality in a more general setting (the question considers terminal singularities only).